openfl/OpenFLDevelopersGuide/using-the-textfield-class/working-with-static-text.md

 myField.x = myFieldLabel.x; myField.y = myFieldLabel.y + 20;

-myField.autoSize = TextFieldAutoSize.LEFT; myField.text = &quot;and &quot; + myFieldLabel.text
+myField.autoSize = TextFieldAutoSize.LEFT; myField.text = "and " + myFieldLabel.text

 ## Using the TextSnapshot class {#using-the-textsnapshot-class}

 If you want to programmatically work with an existing static text instance, you can use the openfl.text.TextSnapshot class to work with the textSnapshot property of a openfl.display.DisplayObjectContainer.
 In other words, you create a TextSnapshot instance from the DisplayObjectContainer.textSnapshot property.
 You can then apply methods to that instance to retrieve values or select parts of the static text.

-For example, place a static text field that contains the text &quot;TextSnapshot Example&quot; on the Stage.
+For example, place a static text field that contains the text "TextSnapshot Example" on the Stage.
 Add the following Haxe to Frame 1 of the Timeline:

 var mySnap:TextSnapshot = this.textSnapshot; var count:Number = mySnap.charCount; mySnap.setSelected(0, 4, true);